joey-chance/Order-Matching-Engine/scripts/personal readme.md

 Todo:
 0. Figure out a way to break instr concurr w/o instr locks (to test that instr locks are useful)
 1. Change to timestamp,  std::atomic<int>
+2. Run Valgrind memcheck (and fix the errors)
+3. Run Tsan (and fix the errors)
+4. Run Asan (and fix the errors)
+5. Run Helgrind (and fix the errors)

 Done: